A damning report has been leaked accusing RBS of mistreating many of its clients.

 Have you or your business been affected by RBS?
 Do you believe to have been mistreated due to improper conduct?

-You should get in touch with a Professional Negligence solicitor you can trust.
+We recommend getting in touch with a professional negligence solicitor you can trust.

 At the Specter Partnership, we have decades of experience in helping professionals and business owners win compensation for professional negligence.

-If you would like support and free, initial legal advice regarding lodging a claim for compensation for professional negligence, speak to us today by calling 0800 019 3460, or emailing us on firstname.lastname@example.org.
+If you would like support and free, initial legal advice regarding lodging a claim for compensation, speak to us today by calling 0800 019 3460, or emailing us on firstname.lastname@example.org.